Your Home, in a Suitcase

 Buy from Manipal

 As I said, you can easily make do with the lecture notes and slides for most subjects.
 Nevertheless, you can either get books from seniors you know.
 Otherwise, Kamath Book House (refer to the article about stores in Manipal for more information) is the staple for most people here, especially because you can return the books at the end of the semester at half-price that is redeemable in a new purchase.
-Do not buy all the suggested reference books.
+Do not buy all the suggested reference books because you will neither have the time nor the need to go through all of them.

 For the room

 i.
 A good sturdy umbrella.
 Winds and rains resembling ‘The Perfect Storm’ are a daily phenomenon here.
+A normal umbrella will probably break in the first week of your stay at the campus, so make sure you get a large umbrella.
 Get one as soon as you arrive, because the rainy season is at its best in the month of August.

 ii.
 A pillow or two for the good night’s rest.